 Doctor's Notes on Pulmonary Hypertension

 Many patients with pulmonary hypertension may not have any symptoms.
 When symptoms of pulmonary hypertension occur they may include shortness of breath, and less commonly cough, fatigue, lethargy, and dizziness.
 Other symptoms of pulmonary hypertension include low oxygen level (hypoxia), rapid breathing, or leg swelling.
-As the disease progresses, right-sided heart failure (cor pulmonale) may occur, and symptoms include worsening of shortness of breath, fluid retention (edema) with swelling of the legs, or chest pain (angina).
+As the disease progresses, right-sided heart failure (cor pulmonale) may occur, and symptoms include worsening shortness of breath, fluid retention (edema) with swelling of the legs, or chest pain (angina).

 COPD (Chronic Obstructive Pulmonary Disease) QuizQuestion